blblack/tofurkey/README.md

 The generated keys will only match across the cluster if both the main secret **and** the interval are identical on all servers.
 A new primary ephemeral key comes into use every interval seconds.
-The daemon wakes up and makes new writes to procs every half-interval support properly overlapping validity periods.
+The daemon wakes up and makes new writes to procfs every half-interval to support properly overlapping validity periods.

 The Linux procfs interface takes two keys as input.
 The first is the